Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-sms-notifications/_index.nb.md

 Type: _string_

 The text content of the SMS.
-You can use the following keywords for dynamic personalization of the text content of the SMS:
+You can use the following predefined, case-sensitive keywords for dynamic personalization of the text content of the SMS:
 - `$recipientName$`: Replaced with the full name of the recipient (supports both individuals and organizations).
 - `$recipientNumber$`: Replaced with the organization number for recipients that are organizations.
 For individuals, this will remain empty.